 The driver of the QME has been debated for centuries.
-Debate has been centered around how much was caused by humans and how much by changes in climate.
+Debate has centred around how much was caused by humans and how much by changes in climate.
 Today the consensus is that most of these extinctions were caused by humans.

 There are several reasons why we think our ancestors were responsible.

 Significant climatic changes tend to be felt globally.
-If these extinction were solely due to climate we would expect them to occur at a similar time across the continents.
+If these extinctions were solely due to climate we would expect them to occur at a similar time across the continents.

 The QME was different and unique in the fossil record: it selectively killed off large mammals.
 This suggests a strong influence from humans since we selectively hunt larger ones.
 There are several reasons why large mammals in particular have been at greater risk since the arrival of humans.

-There has now been many studies focused on the question of whether humans were the key driver of the QME.
+There have now been many studies focused on the question of whether humans were the key driver of the QME.
 The consensus is yes.
 Climatic changes might have exacerbated the pressures on wildlife, but the QME can’t be explained by climate on its own.
-Our hunter-gatherer ancestors were key to the demise of these megafauna.
+Our hunter-gatherer ancestors were key to the demise of these megafaunas.

-Human impact on ecosystems therefore date back tens of thousands of years, despite the Anthropocene paradigm that is this a recent phenomenon.
-We’ve not only been in direct competition with other mammals, we’ve also reshaped the landscape beyond recognition.
+Human impact on ecosystems, therefore, dates back tens of thousands of years, despite the Anthropocene paradigm that is this a recent phenomenon.
+We’ve not only been in direct competition with other mammals, but we’ve also reshaped the landscape beyond recognition.
 Let’s take a look at this transformation.

 Mammals across the world today